|

 in high regard.
 The Another

-one big fire.
-The value of
+burned them in one big fire.
+The

-these books were 50,000 drachmas, or roughly about $8,500.00.
+value of these books was 50,000 drachmas, or roughly about $8,500.00 to

-says that “in this way the Word of the Lord spread”.
+verse 20 Luke says that "in this way the Word of the Lord spread".

 When people saw, and when they see today, acts of repenting, like